HomeArticlesComparisonCPM vs RPM

 Verdict: CPM or RPM?

-They're not competing metrics to choose between — they're complementary figures describing the same ad dollar from two different perspectives.
-Advertisers should track CPM to manage their campaign spend; creators should track RPM to understand their actual earnings.
-Confusing the two — for example, a creator assuming their RPM equals the CPM they've heard quoted for their niche — is one of the most common sources of unrealistic income expectations among new YouTubers.
+These aren't competing metrics you pick between.
+They're complementary figures describing the same ad dollar from two different sides.
+Advertisers should track CPM to manage campaign spend; creators should track RPM to understand actual earnings.
+A creator assuming their RPM matches the CPM they've heard quoted for their niche is one of the most common sources of unrealistic income expectations among new YouTubers.

 Frequently Asked Questions

-CPM (Cost Per Mille) is what an advertiser pays per 1,000 ad impressions, while RPM (Revenue per Mille) is what the creator or publisher actually receives per 1,000 views, after the platform's revenue share is deducted.
-They describe the two sides of the same transaction — advertiser spend versus creator income.
+CPM (Cost Per Mille) is what an advertiser pays per 1,000 ad impressions.
+RPM (Revenue per Mille) is what the creator or publisher actually receives per 1,000 views, after the platform's revenue share is deducted.
+They're two sides of the same transaction: advertiser spend on one side, creator income on the other.

-RPM is lower because it reflects the creator's share after the platform takes its cut, and because not every view results in a monetised ad impression.
-On YouTube specifically, creators keep 55% of ad revenue, so RPM is typically well below the underlying CPM advertisers are actually paying.
+It reflects the creator's share after the platform takes its cut, and not every view turns into a monetised ad impression.
+On YouTube specifically, creators keep 55% of ad revenue, so RPM typically sits well below the underlying CPM advertisers are actually paying.

-Roughly, yes — RPM ≈ CPM × creator revenue share (55% for YouTube's standard Partner Program split), adjusted further for the proportion of views that were actually monetised.
-This gives an approximation, not an exact figure, since real-world factors like ad-blocker usage also affect the final RPM.
+Roughly, yes: RPM ≈ CPM × creator revenue share (55% for YouTube's standard Partner Program split), adjusted further for the share of views that were actually monetised.
+That gives an approximation rather than an exact figure, since real-world factors like ad-blocker usage also move the final RPM.

-No — RPM specifically describes advertising revenue per 1,000 views.
-Sponsorships, channel memberships, and merchandise sit entirely outside the RPM calculation, even though they're often a larger income source for established creators than ad revenue alone.
+It doesn't.
+RPM specifically describes advertising revenue per 1,000 views.
+Sponsorships, channel memberships, and merchandise sit entirely outside the RPM calculation, even though they're often a bigger income source for established creators than ad revenue alone.

-RPM varies based on viewer geography (US, UK, Canada, and Australia typically generate higher rates), content niche (finance and technology command premium advertiser rates versus general entertainment), and the share of views that are actually monetised — all of which differ between channels even at identical view counts.
+RPM shifts with viewer geography (the US, UK, Canada, and Australia typically generate higher rates), content niche (finance and technology command premium advertiser rates over general entertainment), and the share of views that get monetised at all.
+Two channels can hit identical view counts and still land on very different RPMs.

-Advertisers should focus on CPM (and the resulting reach for their budget), since that's the figure they're directly paying.
-Creators should focus on RPM, since that's the figure that actually determines their take-home ad revenue — CPM alone tells a creator little about their own earnings without knowing the platform's revenue share.
+Advertisers should watch CPM, and the reach it buys for their budget, since that's the figure they're directly paying.
+Creators should watch RPM instead, since that's what actually determines take-home ad revenue.
+CPM alone tells a creator little about their own earnings without knowing the platform's revenue share.

-RPM as a concept applies to any platform with a creator or publisher revenue-share model — blogs with display ads, podcast platforms, and other video platforms all have an equivalent creator-side revenue metric, even if the specific terminology or revenue split percentage differs from YouTube's.
+The concept applies to any platform with a creator or publisher revenue-share model.
+Blogs with display ads, podcast platforms, and other video platforms all have an equivalent creator-side revenue metric, even where the terminology or revenue split percentage differs from YouTube's.

-Not directly — RPM is largely determined by audience demographics and content niche, both of which change slowly.
-Creators can influence it indirectly by attracting a more advertiser-valuable audience (through content niche choices) or improving the proportion of monetised views (through compliant content and audience retention), but cannot set their own RPM the way they might set a sponsorship rate.
+Not directly.
+RPM is largely set by audience demographics and content niche, both of which shift slowly.
+Creators can nudge it indirectly by attracting a more advertiser-valuable audience through content niche choices, or by improving the share of monetised views through compliant content and better retention, but they can't dial in their own RPM the way they might set a sponsorship rate.

-Yes — both typically rise during Q4 (October-December) due to increased advertiser holiday spending, and both can soften during slower advertising periods.
-Since RPM is derived from CPM, the same seasonal advertiser demand patterns flow through to both figures.
+It does.
+Both typically rise during Q4 (October through December) as advertiser holiday spending picks up, and both can soften during slower advertising periods.
+RPM is derived from CPM, so the same seasonal demand swings flow through to both figures.

 Related Articles